uyuni-project/sumaform/TROUBLESHOOTING.md

 ## Q: how can I workaround an "expected object, got string" libvirt error during the plan?

-If you run into this error
+If you run into this error:

 `* libvirt_domain.domain: disk.0: expected object, got string`